 - Patrice Fava, Han Xin’s revenge (2005).
 Among his other films (mainly here), for temple fairs in Taiwan see Mazu la déeese de la mer, réalité d’une légende (1995).

 - the videos of Michael Saso (his website seems to be unavailable, but his YouTube channel is here)

 - for the rituals of the Tainan Daoist master, scroll down here.

 - a comprehensive new series on Shanghai Daoist ritual, including fine videos.

-- Ian Johnson has some fine videos, including further footage of the Li family Daoists, on his youtube channel for his new book The souls of China.
+- Ian Johnson has some brief clips, including further footage of the Li family Daoists and Sidney Gamble’s precious 1927 film on Miaofengshan, on his YouTube channel for his book The souls of China

-- Chinese Shadows by Frank Kouwenhoven and Antoinet Schimmelpenninck (Pan Records 9607).
+- Chinese Shadows by Frank Kouwenhoven and Antoinet Schimmelpenninck (Pan Records)

-- the films of Liu Xiangchen 刘湘晨 (see also here), and
+- the films of Liu Xiangchen 刘湘晨 (see also here)

 - Carma Hinton’s films about rural life elsewhere in Shanxi.

-- Among fictional treatments, the films of Jia Zhangke 贾樟柯, based on his hometown of Fenyang in Shanxi, stand out for their realism.
-Not to mention Zhang Yimou’s The Story of Qiuju…
+- Among fictional treatments, note the films of the “fifth generation”, such as Old well and The story of Qiuju; and then the films of Jia Zhangke 贾樟柯, often based on his hometown of Fenyang in Shanxi, stand out for their realism.

 A wealth of unedited, undocumented, video clips appear on various Chinese sites—more on that story later…

 Beyond China, while you’re watching my film on vimeo, do check out Michele Banal’s other films on that site, and the brilliant series Growing into Music.
 One of the most impressive documentary series was Rito y geografia del cante, which I use extensively in my series on flamenco.
 And for a thorough list on visual anthropology, see this site from Barley Norton, including the films of John Baily.